 I couldn’t imagine a more visceral window into modern indigenous life, than Eva Johnson’s performance What Do They Call Me.
-So often in our assuming world, can the ‘big powers’ conveniently ignore the facts behind family based circumstance, and Eva Johnson’s artwork illustrates to us how easily assumptions are made and how oppressive the consequences can be.
+So often in our assuming world, can the ‘big powers’ conveniently ignore the facts behind family-based circumstance, and Eva Johnson’s artwork illustrates to us how easily assumptions can be made and how oppressive the consequences can be.
 The piece calls into attention the vicious pulling of identity of Indigenous peoples, from both the sides of white conformity, and traditional heritage.

 by Adam Semple Her curls seemed to fill the room.
 They were dense and bold, seemingly hydrophobic and certainly in some ancient culture would have been used as a protective layer, but in this instance they were there for beauty and bust, and this is exactly what they were achieving.
 Her personality and hair were… Continue reading Those Curls

 by Adam Semple It took me about a week to figure out what the locals were so insistent on when they spoke of “the walking track to Meelup Beach.”
 I mean, I’m from the city so I have to wrestle with my ego to take seriously what a salty, tanned, and beach bound country resident… Continue reading The Simple Things